RxnBench: A Multimodal Benchmark for Evaluating Large Language Models on Chemical Reaction Understanding from Scientific Literature: Introduction

 As for the existing benchmarks for chemistry, we categorize them into two types based on input modality: single-modality benchmarks, which present problems purely in textual form, and multimodality benchmarks, which incorporate both textual and visual inputs, such as molecular structures or crystallographic images.
 Representative single-modal benchmarks include ChemBench~\cite{Mirza2024}, ChemLLMBench~\cite{Guo2023}, MMLU~\cite{Hendrycks2020}, SciBench~\cite{Wang2023SciBench}, SciCode~\cite{Tian2024}, JEEBench~\cite{Arora2023}, and OlympicArena~\cite{He2024}.
 While these provide robust evaluation for textual reasoning, they inherently lack the ability to assess visual chemical literacy.
+Recently, MOLERR2FIX ~\cite{wu2025molerr2fix} introduced a more granular evaluation paradigm by tasking models with detecting, localizing, and correcting fine-grained chemical errors within molecular descriptions.
 Conversely, multimodal initiatives such as ScienceQA~\cite{Saikh2022}, OlympiadBench~\cite{He2024}, ChemTable~\cite{Zhou2025}, Mol-Puzzle~\cite{Guo2024}, and ScemQA~\cite{Liang2024} have integrated visual data to assess broader scientific literacy.
 Yet, a critical gap remains: these benchmarks primarily target static concept recognition or elementary interpretation, often treating molecular graphs as isolated objects rather than components of a dynamic reaction process.
 They generally lack the granularity required to evaluate the precise structural and quantitative reasoning---such as evaluating reaction yields of different products, or verifying stereochemical fidelity---that is central to organic synthesis.
 Furthermore, none of these datasets challenge models to synthesize information from the full, unstructured context of reaction-containing PDF literatures, a capability that fundamentally distinguishes our work from existing concept-centric evaluations.
 This limitation motivates the development of RxnBench, which aims to address these gaps through broader coverage of reaction types and a distinct focus on reaction perception and full-document reasoning.

 \emph{\textbf{Our Contributions}}.
 To bridge this gap, we introduce RxnBench, a benchmark designed specifically to evaluate the chemical reaction literature understanding capabilities of Multimodal Large Language Models (MLLMs).
 The core design philosophy of RxnBench is to simulate the authentic cognitive process of a chemist reading literature, comprising tasks at two levels (\textbf{Figure 1b}):